isaacuwana/my-first-project/README.md

 6. **Added a `goals.txt` file** listing my programming goals.
 7. **Committed and pushed the new file** to GitHub.

-## **Programming Goals 🎯**
-- Improve my Git and GitHub workflow.
-- Master Python and data science tools.
-- Work on AI-driven projects in healthcare, energy, and agriculture.
-- Deploy AI models for real-world applications.

 ## **How to Clone This Repository**
 To clone this repository, run the following command:
 ```sh